How To Stop Caring About What Others Think Now

 Opinions will stop bothering you when you see them as tools that exist to help you with self-improvement.

-To understand what opinions are relevant and can help you grow as a person, 5 criteria can be applied: Authority, Accuracy, Objectivity, Coverage and Currency.
+To understand which opinions are relevant and can help you grow as a person, 5 criteria can be applied: Authority, Accuracy, Objectivity, Coverage and Currency.

 1. Authority (who)

-• Is the author of this comment an important figure in your life (parent, family, close friend or mentor)?
+• Is the person who made this comment an important figure in your life (parent, family, close friend or mentor)?

 • What is this person’s experience with you?
 Personal, professional, or mere acquaintance?

-• Credibility.
-Is it someone you should believe in?
+• Is it someone you should believe in?
 And do you trust them?

 If the answer to these questions is yes, move on to the next criteria.